-Now, when gifting something to a real hardcore foodie you might just be better off giving them something to cook with than something you cooked.
-That’s when these pretty DIY Finishing Salts from Beyond Mere Sustenance come in handy.
+Now, when gifting something to a real hardcore foodie you might just be better off giving them something to cook with then something you cooked.
+That's when these pretty DIY Finishing Salts from Beyond Mere Sustenance come in handy.
 Oh, and non-foodies will definitely appreciate them as well!

 8. A day: Orange Marmelade